clarissalabrum/math4610-1/main.md

 ## Course Syllabus

-[Course Syllabus](https://jvkoebbe.github.io/math4610/syllabus.pdf): This is a pdf file that contains a current incarnation of the syllabus for the course.
+[Course Syllabus](https://jvkoebbe.github.io/math4610/syllabus.pdf): This is a pdf file that contains a current incarnation of the syllabus for the course as taught at Utah State University.

 ## Introduction to the Course